 Mettl Personality Profiler consists of 86 (5 point Semantic scale) items across the "Big Five" personality factors.
-Semantic differential item format is used in an effort to reduce the problem of respondents ‘faking good’ and thereby improves the assessment’s usefulness.
+Semantic differential item format is used to reduce the problem of respondents ‘faking good' and thereby improves the assessment's usefulness.

 Customizability - The tool can be mapped to any job role using the Mettl Competency Framework (MCF) or to any organization specific competency framework.

 It is built in a way that allows users (client companies) to customize its configuration and scoring to fit their specific needs.
-Using client’s inputs to determine what behavioral or performance competencies are most critical for success in their contexts.
+Using the client's inputs to determine what behavioural or performance competencies are most critical for success in their contexts.

 The MPP scales are mapped to these critical competencies.
-For the most fine-tuned assessment, the client can expect reports to facilitate hiring decisions.
-The standard report shows comparative scores of a person on 8 critical work relevant competencies and 17 sub competencies.
+The standard report shows scores of a person on eight critical work relevant competencies and 17 sub-competencies.

 Principles for the Validation and Use of Personnel Selection Procedures by Society for Industrial and Organizational Psychology (SIOP).